-The ongoing COVID-19 pandemic, caused by a strain of coronavirus, has come with a side effect none before it has evoked: Companies all over the world are sending employees home to work.
+The ongoing COVID-19 pandemic has come with a side effect none before it has evoked: Companies all over the world have sent employees home to work.

 In the past, closing the office to protect workers meant shutting operations down.
 But remote work is part of our fabric now, and that changes how we face challenges like COVID-19.
 According to the Bureau of Labor Statistics, 29% of workers had the option to work from home in 2017 to 2018, and 25% worked from home at least occasionally.

 I’ve worked from home either full time or as a side hustle since 2011.
 For those of us used to the lifestyle, sending your workforce home to do jobs they do on computers all day in the office seems like a no-brainer.

 But if it’s new to you and your employees, the shift to remote work is probably overwhelming.
 You’ve got to get a workforce up to speed with unfamiliar technologies and an unusual work environment, all while everyone is on edge about the pandemic.

 Putting a solid plan in place among company leadership before you send employees home can help set everyone up for success as you transition to more remote work.